bipa-app/rust-fixed-decimal/README.md

 A Fixed Decimal number implementation written in pure Rust suitable for financial calculations that require significant integral and fractional digits explicit round approuch.

-The binary representation consists of native rust integer number, a const gennexic scaling factor used to specify the decimal fraction.
+The binary representation consists of native rust integer number, a const generic scaling factor used to specify the decimal fraction.

+An *n* fixed-point number has `SCALE` digits as fractional part, and the reminder as integer part.
+For example, `FixedDecimalI164::<8>` is a 64 signed fixed-point number in format `IIIIIIIIIII.FFFFFFFF`, storing values between 92233720368.54775807 and -92233720368.54775808.

-This library use a mixed aprouch, inpered by `rust-decimal` and `fixed`.
+This library use a mixed aprouch, inspired by `rust-decimal` and `fixed`.

 ## Installing